 By Rick Steves

-Mauthausen town sits cute and prim on the romantic Danube at the start of the very scenic trip downstream to Vienna.
+The town of Mauthausen town sits cute and prim on the romantic Danube at the start of the very scenic trip downstream to Vienna.
 But nearby, atop a now-still quarry, linger the memories of a horrible slave-labor camp.
-Mauthausen is a solemn place of meditation and continuous mourning.
+Mauthausen’s camp is now a solemn place of meditation and continuous mourning.
 Fresh flowers adorn yellowed photos of lost loved ones.
 The home country of each victim has erected a gripping monument.
-You'll find yourself in an artistic gallery of grief, resting on a foundation of "Never Forget."
-Retrace the steep and treacherous steps of the camp's inmates — the "stairway of death" (Todesstiege) — to and from the quarry where they worked themselves to death.
-Mauthausen offers an English booklet, a free audioguide, an English movie, and a painful but necessary museum.
+You’ll find yourself in an artistic gallery of grief, resting on a foundation of “Never Forget.”
+Retrace the steep and treacherous steps of the camp’s inmates — the “stairway of death” (Todesstiege) — to and from the quarry where they worked themselves to death.
+Mauthausen offers an English booklet, an audioguide, an English movie, and a painful but necessary museum.

 Since destruction and death are fascist fortes, only relatively insignificant bits and pieces of Hitler’s Germany survive.
 But as time passes, today’s Germans are increasingly aware of the need to remember the horrors that began in their country.

-Now that its Wall is history, Berlin is giving its Nazi chapter a little more attention.
-Most original Nazi sites are hidden.
-To help uncover them, take the "Infamous Third Reich Sites" walking tour by Original Berlin Walks.
-But don't bother looking for Hitler's bunker — it's long gone.
+Now that its Wall is history, Berlin is giving the Nazi chapter of its history a little more attention.
+To help uncover its (mostly hidden) Nazi sites and sights, take one of the Third Reich–themed tours offered by Original Berlin Walks, Brewer’s Berlin Tours, or Insider Tour.

 Berlin has several Nazi-related museums and memorials.
 The Topography of Terror exhibit illustrates SS tactics (in the ruins of the former SS/Gestapo headquarters, near what was Checkpoint Charlie.
 The adjacent four small “mountains” are made from the rubble of the bombed-out city.
 The chilling Book Burning Monument commemorates the 20,000 books that were burned on Berlin’s Bebelplatz at the order of the Nazis.
 Glance into the glass floor in the middle of the square (on Unter den Linden) to see a huge underground room with empty shelves.
 The gripping Käthe Kollwitz Museum is filled with art inspired by the horrors of Berlin’s Nazi experience.
 Berlin’s New Synagogue was burned on Kristallnacht in 1938, but has since been restored.
 The excellent Jewish Museum Berlin, which focuses on Jewish culture, was designed by the American architect Daniel Libeskind.
 The zigzag shape of the zinc-walled building is pierced by voids, symbolic of the irreplaceable cultural loss caused by the Holocaust.
 In nearby Wannsee (near Potsdam), you can tour the house where Hitler’s cronies came up with the “Final Solution” of the Holocaust.